obj-p/Routing/README.md

 ### Proxy

 A router instance may proxy any string pattern.
-The closure will also have three parameters.
-The route it matched, the parameters, and a next closure.
-The next closure accepts two optional arguments for the route and parameters.
-If nil is passed to both arguments then the router will continue to another proxy if it exists or subsequently to a mapped route.
-If a proxy were to pass a route or parameters to the next closure, the router will skip any subsequent proxy and attempt to match a mapped route.
+The closure will also have four parameters.
+The route it matched, the parameters, any data passed, and a next closure.
+The next closure accepts three optional arguments for the route, parameters, and data.
+If nil is passed to all arguments then the router will continue to another proxy if it exists or subsequently to a mapped route.
+If a proxy were to pass a route, parameters, or data to the next closure, the router will skip any subsequent proxy and attempt to match a mapped route.
 Failure to call next will halt the router and all subsequent calls to #open.

 ```swift
 router.proxy("routingexample://route/one") { route, parameters, data, next -> Void in